binance/binance-spot-api-docs/testnet/sbe-market-data-streams.md

   * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.
   * Unsolicited `pong frames` are allowed, but will not prevent disconnection. **It is recommended that the payload for these pong frames are empty.**
 * [Live Subscribing and Unsubscribing](web-socket-streams.md#live-subscribingunsubscribing-to-streams) is also supported.
-  * You must send the subscription requests in JSON, and will receive the subscription response also in JSON.
+  * You must send subscription requests in JSON in WebSocket text frames.
+You will receive subscription responses in JSON in WebSocket text frames.
+  * You will receive [`serverShutdown`](#serverShutdown) events in JSON in WebSocket text frames.
-  * You can differentiate subscription responses from market data events by looking at the WebSocket frame type: subscription responses are always sent in text frames (containing JSON), and events are always sent in binary frames (containing SBE).
+  * You will receive market data events in SBE in WebSocket binary frames.
+* If your request contains a symbol name containing non-ASCII characters, then the stream events may contain non-ASCII characters encoded in UTF-8.

 ## WebSocket Limits